-If you have an unused balance in your Health Care Spending Account when your participation ends (in other words, when you stop making contributions), you can claim reimbursements from your account for any eligible expenses that were incurred before the date your participation ended.
-The deadline for filing these claims is March 31 of the following calendar year (for example, a claim with a date of service of April 2, 2024 must be submitted by March 31, 2025).
+If you have an unused balance in your Health Care Spending Account when your participation ends, you can claim reimbursements from your account for any eligible expenses that were incurred before the date your participation ended.
+The deadline for filing these claims is March 31 of the following calendar year (for example, a claim with a date of service of April 2, 2018 must be submitted by March 31, 2019).